 If a window passes the above criteria, it is then classified according to two further 'isolation' criteria: if each of the 8 trigger towers surrounding the central tower also pass the fine-grain and hadronic vetos and at least one of the four 5-tower corners (marked as grey 'L' shapes in figure 2.1) has all towers below a programmable threshold, then the candidate is considered to be an isolated electron.
 If not, it is considered non-isolated.

-The e/γ candidates are sorted and the four highest of each type are forwarded to the global trigger.
+The e/γ candidates are sorted by rank (a measure of its transverse energy and 'quality') and the four highest of each type are forwarded to the global trigger.

 2.1.2 The Jet Candidate Algorithm